Edge of Stochastic Stability: Revisiting the Edge of Stability for SGD: Related Work

 \paragraph{What was empirically known for SGD.}

-In the context of mini-batch algorithms, \textbf{(i)} \citet{jastrzebski_relation_2019,jastrzebski_break-even_2020} noticed that for SGD the phase transition happens earlier for smaller $\eta$ or smaller batch size $b$, but they did not quantify when.
-Moreover, \citet{cohen_gradient_2021} noticed that SGD somehow acclimates to the hyperparameters. \citet{gilmer_curvature_2021} established effects of initialization and architecture choices on stability of SGD, without providing a definitive stability condition.
-These works did not characterize how, if not negatively, \textbf{(ii)} it seems not to "flatline" at any value of $\lambda_{\max}$ and \textbf{(iii)} if it stabilizes, that always happens at a level they could not quantify which is below the $2/\eta$ threshold, see Figure \ref{fig:1}, often without a proper progressive sharpening phase.
-This scenario leaves the most basic questions open: \textit{In what way the location of convergence of SGD acclimates to the choice of hyperparameters?
+In the context of mini-batch algorithms, \textbf{(i)} \citet{jastrzebski_relation_2019,jastrzebski_break-even_2020} noticed that for SGD the phase transition happens earlier for larger $\eta$ or smaller batch size $b$, but they did not quantify when. \textbf{(ii)} \citet{cohen_gradient_2021,gilmer_curvature_2021} established that initialization and architecture choices affect stability of SGD, without providing a definitive condition. \textbf{(iii)} When $\lambda_{\max}$ stabilizes, that always happens at a level they could not quantify which is below the $2/\eta$ threshold \citep{cohen_gradient_2021,keskar_large-batch_2016}, see Figure \ref{fig:1}, often without a proper progressive sharpening phase.
+This leaves the most basic questions open: \textit{In what way does the location of convergence of SGD acclimate to the choice of hyperparameters?
 What are the key quantities involved?} To be more specific, can we characterize the training phenomena in \textbf{(i), (ii), (iii)} above?
 What determines them?
 Does SGD train in an unstable regime?